CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - Clock item does nothing
 - Clicking to the bonus enemy room in dungeon 1 crashes the game
 - Link's health does not update
-- Link can only use projectiles while standing still

 ## Minor Known Bugs:
 - If an enemy damages Link and pushes him into a wall, and then happens to move closer, "smashing" Link into the wall, it can cause a variety of effects such as:
 - Link dies instantly
 - Link becomes permanently invincible to enemies
 - Link bounces around wildly, then dies, and upon continuing his sprite remains where he died like a dead body
 - The minimap in the item menu is missing the rightmost room in the row three up from the bottom

 ## Plans for work during finals week: